TeemuKoivisto/svelte-tree-view/README.md

 1. `yarn`
 2. `yarn start`

-This should start the Rollup compiler and launch the example site at http://localhost:4300.
-To changes are not automatically refreshed in the React app so you must hit refresh.
+This should start the Rollup compiler for the source code and launch the SvelteKit example site at http://localhost:3000.

 ## Similar libraries